Racing Kick-off: What to know for 2024

 • You do not need to qualify to participate in the Saskatchewan Provincial Championship event

 Note: You must run your highest earned plate starting immediately after the Championship Race Day.
-2019 (no championships were held in 2020) earned plates must be removed following the Championship race day.
+Previous year earned plates must be removed following the Championship race day.

 Race Day Wins (RDW’s)